VR and gamification bring a lot of new jobs

 - Gamification - playing for the new job?
 In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
 As part of the recruitment process, candidates should be given the opportunity to check in advance whether their skills meet the requirements of a job (self-assessment).
 On the other hand, online games are used by companies to test candidates' abilities before they are invited for an interview (e-assessment).
-From a business perspective, this is a good opportunity for 30 percent to see if a candidate is suitable for the advertised job.
+From the company's point of view, this is a good opportunity for 30 percent to see if a candidate is suitable for the advertised job.
 24 Percent are also of the opinion that this can reduce the effort for applications.
-However, 68 percent of the companies consider that it is not certain when self-assessing through online games whether the respective candidate actually completed the game himself.
-And indeed, around 7 percent of jobseekers surveyed said they had ever asked someone to complete an online game as part of a job search for them.
+However, 68 percent of companies consider that it is not certain when self-assessing through online games whether the respective candidate actually completed the game himself.
+And, in fact, around 7 percent of jobseekers surveyed said they had ever asked someone to complete an online game as part of a job search for them.
 Overall, fewer than 2,5 percent of companies offer such games on their career website or on social networking platforms.
-A little bigger is the play instinct in the jobseekers: 12,9 percent have already checked their suitability for an open position by means of an online game.
+A little bigger is the play instinct with the job seekers: 12,9 percent have checked their suitability for an open position before by means of an on-line play.